 Oct 06, 2023: Replaced the Samsung QN90C/QN90CD with the Sony X93L due to the Sony being slightly better overall.
 Also replaced the Hisense U8H, TCL 5 Series/S555 2022 QLED, and Hisense A6H with the Hisense U8K, Hisense U6K, and Samsung CU7000, respectively, due to the older models being discontinued.

 Our recommendations above are what we think are currently the best 70-75-77 inch 4k TVs to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that have a 70 or 75 or 77-inch size.
+If you would like to do the work of choosing yourself, here is the list of all our reviews of 70-75-77-inch TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.